Sandyarathi/SwissTournamentStrategy/README.md

-# SwissTournamentStrategy
+##SwissTournamentStrategy
+#About:
-Python mini project with PostGreSQL connection to apply the SwissPairing strategy for multi-player games.
+Python mini project with PostgreSQL connection to apply the SwissPairing strategy for multi-player games.

+#How to Run:
+Download Repo and from within the directory excute the following commands

+-->vagrant up
+-->vagrant ssh
+-->cd /vagrant/tournament
+-->python tournament_test.py